nixworks/public/news/2009/11/4/README.md

 ##### United States
 ### [ United States officials meet Aung San Suu Kyi and the Burmese Prime Minister Thein Sein in rare talks. ](/news/2009/11/4/united-states-officials-meet-aung-san-suu-kyi-and-the-burmese-prime-minister-thein-sein-in-rare-talks.md)
-_Context: Thein Sein, Burma, United States, Prime Minister, Aung San Suu Kyi_
+_Context: Burma, Thein Sein, Aung San Suu Kyi, Prime Minister, United States_

 ##### President of Sierra Leone
 ### [ The President of Sierra Leone Ernest Bai Koroma sacks two senior ministers on charges of corruption. ](/news/2009/11/4/the-president-of-sierra-leone-ernest-bai-koroma-sacks-two-senior-ministers-on-charges-of-corruption.md)
-_Context: Sierra Leone, Ernest Bai Koroma, President of Sierra Leone_
+_Context: Sierra Leone, President of Sierra Leone, Ernest Bai Koroma_

 ##### Italy
 ### [ Italian politicians and the Vatican condemn a ruling by the European Court of Human Rights that says having a crucifix in a classroom is a breach of human rights. ](/news/2009/11/4/italian-politicians-and-the-vatican-condemn-a-ruling-by-the-european-court-of-human-rights-that-says-having-a-crucifix-in-a-classroom-is-a.md)